CanastaWiki/Canasta-CLI/data/README.md

   downloads the current dataset and replaces this file atomically after validating that it parses as JSON.

-The snapshot can drift from the live dataset between refreshes; at runtime the resolver falls back to downloading the live URL when a name is missing from the snapshot.
+The bundled snapshot is used in preference to the live dataset: at runtime the resolver reads this file first and only downloads the live URL if a name is absent from the snapshot.
+A stale snapshot therefore silently wins over the live dataset, so `make refresh-extension-json` is load-bearing — run it to pick up upstream additions, renames, or repository-URL changes rather than relying on the live fallback.